harrietty/harrietryder.co.uk/src/blog/optimistic-concurrency.md

 Both Optimistic and Pessimistic Concurrency offer solutions to deal with the conflicts that this concurrency might cause.
 They are both _concepts_ and don't prescribe specific technical implementations.

 **Optimistic concurrency** is the idea that these kinds of conflicts won't happen very often (hence it's "optimistic"), but when they do happen, the humans involved should be given the opportunity to react and decide what to do.
-In the above example, that means that if your colleage saved the record first, then when _you_ attempted to save the record afterwards you would be warned somehow, and would have to decide whether to overwrite the other changes or not.
+In the above example, that means that if your colleague saved the record first, then when _you_ attempted to save the record afterwards you would be warned somehow, and would have to decide whether to overwrite the other changes or not.

 **Pessimistic Concurrency** assumes that these kinds of conflicts might occur regularly, and that it would be a pain to have to keep asking a human what to do, or perhaps not even feasible.
 A solution that employed pessimistic concurrency would need to ensure the system was protected from these kinds of conflicts ever happening.
 That generally means applying a "lock" to a record, so that if someone else is in the process of updating it, another person or system wouldn't be able to.
 In the above example, that means that your colleague wouldn't have been able to open the record while you were busy with it, thus preventing any possible conflicts.